Nevada Department of Education logo

 • State funds used for Career Services

-• Local funds used for Career Services
+• Local match funds used for Career Services

 • Section 225 funds used for Career Services